esl/MongooseIM/doc/advanced-configuration/Modules.md

 ### [mod_revproxy](../modules/mod_revproxy.md)
 With this extension, MongooseIM may serve as a reverse proxy.

+**Warning:** This module is deprecated and can only be configured with the older, `.cfg` configuration file.

 ### [mod_roster](../modules/mod_roster.md)
 Roster support, specified in [RFC 6121](http://xmpp.org/rfcs/rfc6121.html).
 Includes support for [XEP-0237: Roster Versioning](http://xmpp.org/extensions/xep-0237.html).